DOI-USGS/ISIS3/README.md

         python $CONDA_PREFIX/scripts/isis3VarInit.py --data-dir=[path to data directory]  --test-dir=[path to test data directory]

     More information about the ISIS3DATA environment variable and the ISIS3 Data Area can be found [here]("#The-ISIS3-Data-Area").
-Now everytime the isis3 environment is activated, $ISISROOT, $ISIS3DATA, and $ISIS3TESTDATA will be set to the values passed to isis3VarInit.py.
-This does not happen retroactively, re-activate the isis3 envionment with one of the following commands:
+Now everytime the isis environment is activated, $ISISROOT, $ISIS3DATA, and $ISIS3TESTDATA will be set to the values passed to isis3VarInit.py.
+This does not happen retroactively, re-activate the isis envionment with one of the following commands:

-        for Anaconda 3.4 and up - conda activate isis3
-        prior to Anaconda 3.4 - source activate isis3
+        for Anaconda 3.4 and up - conda activate isis prior to Anaconda 3.4 - source activate isis

 ### Practical Usage with other conda packages